hrubanj/webpage/_posts/2024-02-28-compacting-sql-tables.markdown

 ### Introduction

-Back when I was writing a lot of ETL scripts, I learned a nice trick for compacting SQL tables.
+Back when I was writing a lot of ETL scripts, I learned a nice trick for making SQL tables smaller.
 As I am not writing that much SQL anymore, the muscle memory is fading away.
 So, I decided to write it down.
-I hope that someone besides myself will find it useful.
+I hope that someone besides future me will find it useful.

 Suppose you have a table of items in stock that looks like this: